-A safe, reliable and cost-effective approach to managing water resources The recent drought conditions and reductions in water supply from northern California, along with continued growth in the Inland Empire, have resulted in local water agencies to look to new ways to stretch their water supply portfolios.
+A safe and reliable approach to managing water resources The recent drought conditions and reductions in water supply from northern California, along with continued growth in the Inland Empire, have resulted in local water agencies to look to new ways to stretch their water supply portfolios.

 One of the strategies at the top of the list of water resources management is the use of recycled water.
 Having recycled water available for irrigation of large landscapes and for industrial and other approved uses can result in conservation of precious drinking water supplies which are becoming a limited, finite resource.

 Monte Vista Water District has diversified its water supply portfolio by building a non-potable recycled water distribution system.
 This supply source is being used to irrigate large landscapes in certain parts of the city of Montclair and offsets the need to use precious drinking water supplies for landscape irrigation.